 - 1 tablespoon red wine (or red wine vinegar, or to taste)

 - Salt and pepper to taste

-- Stir the red chile pepper paste into onion and garlic mixture.
+Stir the red chili pepper paste into onion and garlic mixture.
 Add the olive oil and red wine (or red wine vinegar) to taste.

 Season mixture with salt and pepper and add lime juice to taste.